welldone-software/redux-toolbelt/packages/redux-toolbelt/README.md

 #### Reducer Behvaiour

-Reducers created with `makeAsyncReducer()` respond to the request, progree, success and failure actions.
+Reducers created with `makeAsyncReducer()` respond to the request, progress, success and failure actions.

 ##### Initialization
 On start, the reducer will return the following state by default: